zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 Nevertheless, upgrades are possible.

-The reference platform used throughout the documentation has been installed and is being managed by Intel® Manager for Lustre\* (IML), but the methods for the Lustre\* server components can be broadly applied to any approximately equivalent Lustre\* server environment running the RHEL or CentOS OS.
+The reference platform used throughout the documentation has been installed and is being managed by Integrated Manager for Lustre\* (IML), but the methods for the Lustre\* server components can be broadly applied to any approximately equivalent Lustre\* server environment running the RHEL or CentOS OS.

 ## Process Overview

-1. Upgrade the Intel® Manager for Lustre\* manager server
+1. Upgrade the Integrated Manager for Lustre\* manager server
-    1. Backup the Intel® Manager for Lustre\* server (IML manager) configuration and database
+    1. Backup the Integrated Manager for Lustre\* server (IML manager) configuration and database
     1. Install RHEL {{site.centos_version}} or CentOS {{site.centos_version}}
     1. Install the latest version of the IML manager software for EL7
     1. Restore the IML manager configuration and database